vidoseaver/correlator/README.md

-## Project Name & Pitch

-#### Example:

-TweetWorld
+## Correlator

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An application display data about cities and countries relative to travelers built with Rails - with a POSTGRESQL database -, D3.js, JavaScript, and CSS.

-## Project Status
-(only necessary if incomplete)

-#### Example:

-This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.

 ## Project Screen Shot(s)